 I know that a lot of people right now think that selling naked options is incredibly risky.

-The people that say that are not successful and profitable traders.
+The people that say that are likely not successful and profitable traders.

-Selling naked options is a lot safer than selling vertical credit spreads because it
+Selling naked options can be a lot safer than selling vertical credit spreads because it

 maximizes the credit that you receive.